 Now it represents a period of isolation for persons or animals with a contagious disease – or who may have been exposed but aren’t yet sick.
 Although in the past it may have been a self-imposed or voluntary separation from society, in more recent times quarantine has come to represent a compulsory action enforced by health authorities.

-Leprosy, mentioned in both Old and New testaments, is the first documented disease for which quarantine was imposed.
+Leprosy, mentioned in both the Old and New Testaments, is the first documented disease for which quarantine was imposed.
 In the Middle Ages, leper colonies, administered by the Catholic Church, sprung up throughout the world.
 Although the causative agent of leprosy – the bacterium Mycobacterium leprae – was not discovered until 1873, its disfiguring and incurable nature made civilizations wrongly believe it was easily spread.

 The plague of the 14th century gave rise to the modern concept of quarantine.
 The Black Death first appeared in Europe in 1347.
 Over the course of four years, it would kill between 40 million and 50 million people in Europe and somewhere between 75 million and 200 million worldwide.